FlowFuse/flowfuse/docs/install/file-storage/README.md

 ## Working with FlowForge Devices

-Because the FlowForge File nodes are a direct replacement for the Node-RED core file nodes, this means you can use them to build flows in the cloud that can then be deployed to a device and make use of the file system on the device.
+Because the FlowForge File nodes are a direct replacement for the Node-RED core file nodes you can use them to build flows in the cloud that can then be deployed to a device and make use of the file system on the device.